 Though they usually appear on the outside of toes, corns can also occur at the sole of the foot or between the toes.
 This is where the skin is moist from sweat or inadequate drying, causing these 'soft corns'.

-Common causes of corns and calluses
+Common causes of corns and calluses on feet

 - Wearing ill-fitting shoes: Shoes that are too high or too tight, such as high heels or pointy shoes, can put pressure on the foot, while shoes that are too loose can cause friction, both of which can result in corns and calluses forming.